 RAID systems are typically used in conjunction with read-write intensive applications to achieve better performance in light of the frequency of I/O operations that are an inherent function of these types of applications.
 The RAID array used in conjunction with SQL needs to be carefully considered.

 There are many RAID arrays available, and each of the six levels uses a different algorithm for fault tolerance.
-Most often, RAID 0, 1, and 5 are used with SQL Server.
+Most often, RAID 0, RAID 1, and RAID 5 are used with SQL Server.

 - RAID Level 1 is referred to as disk mirroring.
-It provides a redundant, identical copy of a selected disk.
+RAID 1 provides a redundant, identical copy of a selected disk.
 All data written to the main disk in the array is also written to the mirror disk.
-Microsoft notes that, although this level does provide fault tolerance and generally improves read performance, the write performance may be degraded.
+Microsoft notes that, although RAID Level 1 does provide fault tolerance and generally improves read performance, the write performance may be degraded.

-- RAID Level 5 is most frequently used.
-This is known as striping with parity, as the data is “striped” in large blocks across the disks in the array.
+- RAID Level 5 is most frequently used in SQL Server.
+RAID 5 is known as striping with parity, as the data is “striped” in large blocks across the disks in the array.
 The parity is also written across all the discs, which also means the data is redundant.
 Microsoft explains that the data and parity information are arranged such that they are always on different disks.
-Although the performance is better, it is not perfect.
+Although the performance is better with RAID 5, it is not perfect.
 If, notes Microsoft, “a stripe member is missing, read performance is decreased, for example, when a disk fails.”

 But which level or approach is most suitable for your SQL environment?
 Suprotim Agarwal explains:

-The answer to this question depends on a variety of factors.
+The answer to which RAID level to use with SQL Server depends on a variety of factors.
 Do you want availability, performance or cost?
 What are your requirements for fault tolerance and performance? …When it comes to a database like SQL Server, no one RAID level will suit your need.

 In weighing the decision, you should consider the number of write and read options.
 RAID 10, for example, would be a good option for those databases with more write operations.
 Other factors include the other files being stored, including database transaction log files and backup and recovery files.
 You will also need to consider the possibility more storage might be needed to implement a new storage or backup strategy and the potential costs associated with it.